- The State of Foldable Smartphones

-How to Develop Apps for Foldable Smartphones
+- How to Develop Apps for Foldable Phones?

 2019 was the landmark year where the talks of foldable smartphones reached a zenith state.